OmniaEmam/Udacity-Hosting-FullStack-App-Project/README.md

 - [AWS](https://aws.amazon.com/) - Amazon Web Services
 - [Circleci](https://circleci.com/) - continuous integration and continuous delivery platform that can be used to implement DevOps practices
 ---

-# Udagram
-This application is a fairly simple application that includes all the main components of a Full-Stack web application.
-It builds by a database component using Postgres and RDS in AWS and frontend using Angular, backend using Node.js and Express.
-The project is uploaded and deployed via AWS and CircleCi

 ### Dependencies